| How much space is required for The Moving Wall? |

 |

-driven approximately 16–18 inches into the ground.
+driven approximately 16–18 inches into the ground (by michael).
 The stakes used are

 steel concrete form stakes ¾” x 24”.
 For various reasons, damage